Kungbib/swedish-spacy/README.md

 ## Training data and performance

 We trained two separate tagger models for UPOS and XPOS, but the parser and NER are the same for both models.
+The models are initialized with [FastText](https://fasttext.cc/docs/en/crawl-vectors.html) word embeddings.

 ### UPOS tagger